mhdphp/rpg-game-python/README.md

 ### The Complete Python 3 Course: Beginner to Advanced!
 ### Instructors: Joseph Delgadillo / Nick Germain

-Some solutions are not thouse from the course
+Some solutions are different from those presented in the course